 Subordinated loans issued prior to 1/17/2015 are subject to a transitional rule (often called grandfathering) that applies until 2026.
 In this period, eligible loans will not be limited despite the fact that they do not fully meet the requirements for eligible capital under Solvency II.
-Perpetual subordinated loans issued prior to 1/17/2015 qualify as Tier 1 capital, and time-limited subordinated liabilities qualify as Tier 2 capital.
+Perpetual subordinated loans issued prior to 1/17/2015 qualify as Tier 1 capital, and time-limited subordinated loans qualify as Tier 2 capital.
 After 2026, these loans will cease to qualify as solvency capital.

 Grandfathering applies for three of the loans: All of the loans fulfilled the Solvency I capital requirements at the time of issuance, and were approved by the authorities.
-In line with Solvency II regulations, loans that can cover up to 50% of the Solvency Capital Requirement are classified as Tier 1, and loans that can cover up to 25% of the Solvency Capital Requirement are classified as Tier 2.
 All loans covered by grandfathering have early repurchase rights before the transitional period expires.
 After the first repurchase right, all loans are eligible for repurchase at each payment of interest.
 Repurchased loans are expected to be replaced by new loans that meet the requirements for eligible capital under Solvency II.